jblayter/SDM-Playbook/being-the-best.md

 ## Integrating It All

-### Final Project: Build a 90-day leadership plan that addresses:
+### Build a 90-day leadership plan that addresses:
 * **Your team's career development roadmap** - Clear paths and milestones for each team member
 * **Executive visibility/reporting strategy** - How you'll communicate progress and value
 * **Cross-functional alignment rituals** - Regular touchpoints with product, design, and other stakeholders